ten-protocol/sample-applications/number-guessing-game/README.md

 After starting the Hardhat network and deployment of the contracts, the game can be played by following the below steps;

 1. Edit the [index.ts](./src/index.ts) file to ensure the correct contract addresses are being used.
-Once done, start the user interface for the game.
+Once done, start the user interface for the game using `npm run dev`.

 ![User interface start](./readme-images/user-interface-start.png)